Understanding token transfers within the OmniSafe API.

 : Returned if a transfer with the specified idInClient

-is not found.Transfer Status Values:
+is not found.status

 field in the TransferStatusDto